-Create Twino Auto Invest portfolio and set it up correctly
+Create an Auto Invest portfolio on Twino and set it up correctly

 Disclosure: This site may contain affiliate links, meaning, at no additional cost to you, we will earn a commission if you decide to make a purchase through our links.
 Please read our data protection statement for more information.

-The P2P platform Twino* offers its investors Auto Invest Portfolios.
-An Auto Invest Portfolio has the advantage for you that you can invest fully automatically in P2P loans on Twino.
-Auto Invest Portfolios are offered by Twino by default.
-This means that you as an investor are not forced to make your own settings.
+The P2P platform Twino offers its investors Auto Invest portfolios, which have the advantage that you can invest fully automatically in P2P loans on Twino.
+Auto Invest portfolios are offered by Twino by default.
+This means that you as an investor are not forced to make your personal settings.

 On Twino you can create multiple Auto Invest portfolios.
 Sometimes one Auto Invest Portfolio will not be enough for you to implement your investment strategy.

-Note: The content of this article is for general information purposes only and does not constitute investment advice or a recommendation.
-The information provided is based on our own experience and financial knowledge.
+Note: The content of this article is for general information purposes only and does not constitute investment advice or recommendations.
+The information provided is based on our personal experience and financial knowledge.
 Every successful investor should do extensive research and make their own decisions based on their personal goals.

 After that, Twino will show you an example Auto Invest portfolio.
 The settings for this portfolio are very broad.
 There are almost no restrictions and you would be able to invest in almost all offered loans.
 At first glance, the maximum investment amount per loan seems a bit too high.